 Congratulations!
 You’ve graduated high school and now you’re taking the next big step in your life.
 Starting post-secondary education involves a lot of firsts – it may be the first time you’re living away from home, the first time cooking for yourself consistently, and perhaps the first time you have a job and are managing your own money.

-As you roam the halls of your new institution of higher learning, you’ll likely come across many company booths advertising student credit cards, likely with some kind of incentive attached.
+As September creeps up and you anticipate roaming the halls of your new institution of higher learning, you’ll likely come across many company booths advertising student credit cards, likely with some kind of incentive attached.

 Sign up now and be entered into a draw for an iPad mini!